 Community is the heart of the Adirondack Flag and its mission.
 We created the flag so we could publicly declare our love for and support of the park.
 And no surprise, the best part about it has been sharing that love with others.

-The Adirondack flag helps us identify and belong to the huge group of people who feel the same way about the park.
+The Adirondack flag helps us 'join the club' of people who feel the same way about the park as we do.

 Our commitment to the people and wilderness of Adirondacks is the core of the Adirondack Flag's mission.
 Our 10% to Thrive commitment ensures that your support of our community will support the greater Adirondack community too.